 Landscaping steps can be constructed from several different types of materials.
 However, regardless of the type of material that is used, landscaping steps all serve the same basic purpose — to provide a safe and beautiful transition between two different grade elevations.

-Before you select the type of landscaping steps to incorporate into your landscaping, there are three important things you should consider.
+Before you select the type of landscaping steps to incorporate into your landscape design, there are three important things you should consider.

 - Amount of traffic and use.
 Consider the amount of foot traffic, type of use and frequency of use.
 Ask yourself the following questions before making a final decision on the type of steps to use: Are there small children or elderly that will be using the steps?
 Will the steps be primarily decorative?
 Will the steps be used as a landscaping focal point or garden piece?